 In the absence of appropriate relief, the consequence of the exposures under each netting set remaining the same, but margin collected under the Customer XM Arrangement decreasing, is higher capital requirements for banking organizations.
 The Capital Rules generally allow a banking organization to reduce its exposures by taking into account the financial collateral securing them.
 A banking organization will generally collect less margin (i.e., financial collateral) from a customer with offsetting Treasury securities and futures positions under the Customer XM Arrangement than if it collected margin for each set of positions separately.
-As explained above, though, the banking organization's exposure on each set of positions under the Capital Rules would remain the same (since cross-product netting arrangements are not generally recognized), with less
+As explained above, though, the banking organization's exposure on each set of positions under the Capital Rules would

-6 The CFTC noted this issue in its proposed order.
+6 The Commission noted this issue in its proposed order.
 See 90 Fed.
 Reg. at 58,527 n.8 ("[e]fficiencies gained through the ability to net offsetting risks within cross-margining arrangements may be affected by existing rules and regulations for other, related resource requirements.
 As one example, staff is aware that market participants have raised potential concerns related to cross product netting benefits under applicable capital rules.").